DLIP-Digital-Doorlock-Control-Deep/Digital_Doorlock_Control_Face_Recognition/README.md

 ### Windows
 Before running real-time recognition system, you should train the authorized persons face in Windows.

+### Arduino
+Just compile and Upload the doorLock.ino file into Arduino Uno Be aware of Arduino COM port number when you run the program code in Windows

 ### Jetson Nano
 After move the face_recog_realtime.py file and face-trainer.yml and haarcascade_frontalface_default.xml file to Jetson nano,